 How Much Does Developmental Editing Cost?

-To be able to answer the question 'how much does developmental editing cost?' you must first understand the factors that impact pricing such as word count, the complexity of the book, and standard of English.
+To be able to answer the question 'how much does developmental editing cost?' you must first understand the factors that impact pricing such as word count, the complexity of the book, and the standard of English.

 What is Developmental Editing?